crs4/python_for_life_scientists/_posts/day3/4-DataSearching/0000-03-04-Data-Searching.md

 prot = ''
 for i in range(0,len(seq),3):
     triplet =seq[i:i+3]
-    if codonAMINO.has_key(triplet): # is the triplet in the dictionary? equivalent to: if triplet in codonAMINO prot = prot + codonAMINO[triplet]
+    if triplet in codonAMINO: # is the triplet in the  dictionary? prot = prot + codonAMINO[triplet]
     else:
         prot = prot + '?'